dafny-lang/dafny/docs/DafnyRef/Grammar.md

 # 2. Lexical and Low Level Grammar {#sec-lexical-grammar}

+As with most languages, Dafny syntax is defined in two levels.
+First the stream of input characters is broken up into _tokens_.
+Then these tokens are parsed using the Dafny grammar.

 The Dafny grammar is designed as an _attributed grammar_, which is a conventional BNF-style set of productions, but in which the productions can have arguments.
 The arguments control some alternatives within